MattKalinowski/CheckoutComponent/README.md

 GET http://localhost:8001/items
 ```

-This way you can see all scanned items, each having ID number, name and price.
+This way you can see all the scanned items, each one has its own ID number, name and price.

 **3. Calculate total price of items**